Barsonvenus/Memories-of-Self-Care-and-Literature/README.md

 # Installation:

-Download either the Auto-Updating version (if having already downloaded The Submod Updater Plugin) or the standalone version.
+Download the standalone file; or, if you have the Submod Updater Plugin, download the file labelled MoSCL.

 Unzip the file with a program of your choice.
 The file should be a folder labelled MoSCL with all the files needed.